Juan-Jones/mediumish-theme-jekyll/_posts/2018-04-10-what-is-strategic-management.md

 * Strategic control and feedback — an ongoing process that involves scanning and reviewing strengths, weaknesses, opportunities and threats

 All in all, the strategic management process is essential for growth and development.
 Therefore, it's essential to keep innovating as time goes by, so you don’t get left behind.
 You must continuously adapt to the environment.

+### Vision and Mission Statements

+At the heart of strategic management are the vision and mission statements.
+These statements provide direction and a sense of purpose for the organization.
+The vision statement outlines what the company aspires to become in the future, while the mission statement defines the organization’s core purpose and primary objectives.

+Example: A company's vision might be "to be the leading provider of sustainable energy solutions," while its mission could be "to innovate and provide top-quality renewable energy products that enhance the lives of our customers."

+### Environmental Scanning

+Environmental scanning involves analyzing external and internal factors that can impact the organization.
+This includes monitoring industry trends, competitive landscape, regulatory changes, and technological advancements.
+Tools such as SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) and PEST analysis (Political, Economic, Social, Technological) are commonly used.

 ### Strategy Formulation